MrJanHorak/nostagilic_moment_descent_clone/src/js/core/levels/README.md

 9. **Ensure Fairness**: Always ensure there's a path through the obstacles that doesn't require perfect play.

 10. **Memory Considerations**: Don't make levels too long, as all segments are loaded into memory.

+11. **Difficulty Progression**: Start easier and gradually increase difficulty.

+12. **Enemy Variety**: Mix different enemy types to create varied combat scenarios.

+13. **Strategic Power-ups**: Place power-ups where they create interesting choices for players.

+14. **Visual Diversity**: Vary segment types, sizes, and lighting to create a sense of journey.

+15. **Combat Spaces**: Create wider areas for intense combat, narrower areas for tension.

+16. **Boss Encounters**: Design boss rooms with enough space for movement but with strategic cover.

+17. **Breathing Room**: Don't overload every segment with enemies and obstacles.

+18. **Visual Landmarks**: Create memorable spaces by using unique combinations of geometry and lighting.

+19. **Reward Exploration**: Hide valuable power-ups in less obvious locations.

+20. **Testing**: Ensure your level is actually completable and balanced.

+When designing levels, consider combining different enemy types to create challenging scenarios:

+- Scouts and fighters for fast-paced combat
+- Bombers behind obstacles for strategic gameplay
+- Destroyers in wider spaces with room to maneuver
+- Bosses with support from smaller enemies for epic battles

+Remember that the difficulty of your level will impact player experience significantly.
+Test thoroughly and adjust enemy placement and power-up distribution to achieve the desired challenge level.

 ## Example: Minimal Working Level